FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image5-1C.png" style="width:50%" />

- Copy the **ProductSales** folder from inside the ZIP archive and then paste the folder into a folder on your local drive such as **C:\DataFiles** as shown in the following screenshot.
+ Copy the **ProductSales** folder from inside the ZIP archive.
+After that, paste the  **ProductSales** folder into a folder on your local drive such as **C:\DataFiles** as shown in the following screenshot.

 <img src="./images/GettingStarted/media/image5-1B.png" style="width:50%" />